🚚 FREE US SHIPPING ON ORDERS OVER $60 🚚

 • One or Two Skis: Two

-These multi-purpose skis have a padded rear toe plate and X-7 pinch slide bindings for easy adjusting.
+The O'Brien Celebrity Combo skis are multi-purpose skis with a padded rear toe plate and X-7 pinch slide bindings for easy adjusting.
 This makes them comfortable and suitable for the whole family to use.

 They're made of a durable composite and have a performance side cut for excellent turning.
 A dual tunnel gives great control and stability while the flatter and faster rocker reduces drag.